+nitoring Supervision Report

+Mo Implementation

-Truck drivers should avoid unnecessary running of vehicle engines at loading/ offloading points and parking areas, and to switch off or keep vehicle engines at these points.
+Proposed Mitigation Measure Truck drivers should avoid unnecessary running of vehicle engines at loading/ offloading points and parking areas, and to switch off or keep vehicle engines at these points.
 Minimizing dust from material handling sources by using covers.
 Optimize vehicle movements to eliminate unnecessary vehicle movements.
-Spraying water to minimize dust from vehicle movements.
-Prohibit burning of domestic waste on site.
-Ensure strict enforcement of on-site speed limit regulations.
-A void excavation works in extremely dry weathers.
+Spraying water to minimize dust from vehicle movements to Ensure strict enforcement of on-site speed limit regulations.
+Avoid excavation works in extremely dry weathers.
 Sprinkle water on graded access routes when necessary to reduce dust generation by vehicles.
-Decommissioning waste on to reduce dust generation by vehicles.
+Decommissioning waste on site to be covered to prevent to be blown off by wind.

+Project Activities/ Environmental Aspects

+Impact